aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 ## Clean up
 To avoid incurring future charges, clean up the resources you created.

-To remove all the AWS resources deployed by this sample, please follow the below steps;
+To remove all the AWS resources deployed by this sample, please follow the below steps:

 1. Set the minimum size of Jenkins Linux agent fleets to zero.
 You can set this via the Jenkins cloud configuration UI (Dashboard -> Manage Jenkins -> Nodes -> Configure Clouds).
 Please confirm all the Linux nodes are removed from Jenkins controller.
     * We need this operation because [Jenkins EC2 Fleet plugin](https://plugins.jenkins.io/ec2-fleet/) sets the scale-in protection policy of the fleets to enabled, which prevents CFn from deleting the instances.